HEIG-VD-WEB/web-course/docs/practical-works/practical-work-2/index.md

 - **Title**: WEB 2023-2024 - Practical work 2 - First name
 - **Category**: Show and tell
 - **Description**: The URL of your repository and the URL of the preview of your website

+If your repository is private, you must add me as collaborator to your repository!

 If you don't want your first name to appear on GitHub, you can use your GitHub username instead.
 Juste email me to let me know.